Manila Bay Dinner Cruise – Is it Worth Your Time and Money?

 I settled back at my table and there before me was dinner.
-It was composed of a bowl of soup and a plate with a slice of pork with some kind of barbeque sauce, breaded fish with mayonnaise, a cup of rice and some corn and carrots on the side.
+It was composed of a bowl of soup and a plate with a slice of pork with some kind of barbeque sauce, breaded fish with mayonnaise, a cup of rice, and some corn and carrots on the side.
 It was served all at once along with a bowl of Buko Pandan Salad for dessert.
-The meal was simple, nothing extraordinary just like your everyday lunch at the office pantry.
-Coffee, soda and juices are served ala carte.
+The meal was simple, nothing extraordinary, just like your everyday lunch at the cafeteria.
+Drinks can be ordered ala carte.

 Soon we began sailing south toward Mall of Asia.
-It was pitch dark by then.
-From the ocean you could view the bright lane of restaurants that have through the years popped up like mushrooms along Seaside Boulevard.
+It was pitch dark by then, and from the ocean you could view the bright lane of restaurants that have through the years popped up like mushrooms along Seaside Boulevard.
 At the center was the glowing MOA Eye, Manila’s version of the London Eye, which I must say was a marvelous spectacle at night.

-Our ferry slowly navigated back to the wharf where we disembarked momentarily and that concluded our 90 minute cruise.
+Our ferry slowly navigated back to the wharf where we disembarked momentarily, and that concluded our 90-minute cruise.
 To answer the question, ‘should you give this a try?’
-Being a dreamer and a wanderer at heart, I welcome almost any new adventure so I say yes.
-Cruising is a rare activity for most of us and anything rare has a unique quality to offer.
+Being a dreamer and a wanderer at heart, I welcome almost any new adventure, so it’s a YES for me.
+Cruising is a rare activity for most of us, and anything rare has something unique to offer.
 Even if you are a Manila native and you feel that you’ve seen everything the bay has to offer, it’s still an experience that’s worth trying at least once.

 The main take away for me was the opportunity to enjoy a glorious sunset and savor the brilliant evening lights as our ferry swayed on the gentle waters of Manila Bay.